-To conclude my remarks, I would stress that PSD3 and the establishment of an Open Finance framework can be a great opportunity that could bring significant benefits for the consumers and businesses in the EU and it will influence how the European financial services are shaped.
-Both initiatives are expected to foster innovation, enhance competition, improve transparency, enhance security and consumer protection, and provide greater choice of service and products for customers.
+To conclude my remarks, I would stress that PSD3 and the establishment of an Open Finance framework can be a great opportunity that could bring significant benefits for the consumers and businesses in the EU and it can influence how the European financial services are shaped.
+They should foster innovation, enhance competition, improve transparency, enhance security and consumer protection, and provide greater choice of service and products for customers.
 PSD3, in particular, will be a great opportunity to ensure further harmonisation on the payments market and avoid regulatory arbitrage and unlevel-playing field.